Skip to content

 2. Design with a System, Not from Scratch

 Use Material Design 3 as your base and customize colors, typography, and key components.
-A fully custom design system adds $3,000-8,000 and 1-2 weeks to your MVP timeline.
+A fully custom design system adds 1-2 weeks to an MVP timeline and rarely changes the validation outcome.

 3. Skip the Admin Dashboard (For Now)

 For your MVP, manage data through the Firebase console or a simple tool like Retool.
-Building a custom admin dashboard adds $5,000-15,000 that delivers zero value to your end users.
+A custom admin dashboard is a second product with its own auth, permissions, and UI — and it delivers zero value to your end users.

 4. Automate from Day One